LiberTEM/LiberTEM/docs/source/app/holography.rst

 .. image:: ./images/holography/holograms.png

+.. _holo-reconstruct:

 Hologram reconstruction
 -----------------------

-LiberTEM can be used to reconstruct off-axis electron holograms using Fourier space method.
-The processing involves following steps:
+LiberTEM can be used to reconstruct off-axis electron holograms using the Fourier space method.
+The processing involves the following steps:

 * Fast Fourier transform
 * Filtering of the sideband in Fourier space and cropping (if applicable)